-Curricular goals are reflected in the Student Learning Outcomes (SLOs) at different levels.
-Based upon the mission and goals of each academic program, program-specific SLOs (PSLOs) (EI, 312) reflect specific criteria relevant to their course of study.
+Curricular goals are reflected in the SLOs at different levels.
+Based upon the mission and goals of each academic program, PSLOs (EI, 312) reflect specific criteria relevant to their course of study.
 PSLOs vary by discipline and use national norms and standards to offer quality academic programs.
 A number of Kean's programs are accredited by external national organizations, ensuring educational and professional standards that are nationally recognized (EI, 317).
-Each academic program performs a yearly assessment of student progress in achieving PSLOs; outcomes are measured against defined goals using yearly program-generated data (EI, 80).
-Every program produces a Five-Year Program Review tracking results of the yearly program assessment goals (EI, 77).

-SLOs of individual courses (CSLOs) are aligned with PSLOs through curriculum mapping (EI, 324) and are driven by the content of the disciplines for students to gain in-depth knowledge and practical skill sets in the disciplinary tracts.
+CSLOs are aligned with PSLOs through curriculum mapping (EI, 324) and are driven by the content of the disciplines for students to gain in-depth knowledge and practical skill sets in the disciplinary tracts.
 The CSLOs are clearly stated on each course syllabus (EI, 316) and assessed through assignments, projects, examinations, and other methods as determined by program faculty.
-Courses which are foundational to the GE curriculum are assessed using rubrics that have been standardized by the Association of American Colleges and Universities (AACU) (EI, 149-157).
+Courses which are foundational to the GE curriculum are assessed using rubrics that have been standardized by the Association of American Colleges and Universities (AACU) (EI, 149).
 During the pandemic, Kean adopted standardized course modules on the Blackboard system.
 Each course clearly designated its corresponding CSLOs to individual units, readings, assignments, and other instructional components (EI, 315).
 This also provided for consistency across Kean Online degree courses and the standard curricular programs offered through hybrid and face-to-face instruction.

 Assessment results are tabulated, reported, and summarized during the programs' annual assessment exercise and five-year program review.
 An Annual College Assessment Results and Recommendations Report provides College-level summaries (EI, 127).
-The Office of Academic Affairs then summarizes all Deans' reports in an Annual Division Assessment Results and Recommendations Report for consideration alongside other Division Reports during the University Planning Council's annual Closing the Loop exercise.
+The Office of Academic Affairs then summarizes all Deans' reports in an Annual Division Assessment Results and Recommendations Report for consideration alongside other Division Reports during the University Planning Council's annual "closing the loop" exercise.